Government of India Act 1935:

 The Provincial Government was authorized to legislate on those matters which were enumerated in the Provincial legislative list.

-Matters like transportation, health were given in the provincial legislative list.
+Matters like transportation and health were given in the provincial legislative list.

 5). the Princely States: